 Welcome to the Tennessee Screenwriting Association’s Audio Library.
-Below you’ll find audio recordings of our weekly meetings for the past several months.
+Below you’ll find audio recordings of our weekly meetings from 2021.
+Follow along as we help our members work through their scripts’ loglines, outlines, and critique their pages.
 Just click on the “play” arrows to begin the meetings.
 Listen, learn, enjoy!

 By G. Robert Frazier